OutpostUniverse/OP2Utility/ReadMe.md

 # OP2Utility

 A C++17 utility library for working with Outpost 2 game resources (maps, graphics, sounds).
 This is not a standalone utility, but rather a library to be used by other software (such as OP2Archive and OP2MapImager).
+For designing missions see the OP2 Mission SDK (https://github.com/OutpostUniverse/OP2MissionSDK.)
+For adding modules to Outpost 2, see the op2ext repository ( https://github.com/OutpostUniverse/op2ext).

 Main features:
  - Extract and repack files in .VOL archives